eonist/Babel/README.md

 2. Store the your openai-key with the name: MY_SECRET in your repository settings.
 3. Add the spm package to your app project: `github.com/username/Babel` in your package or xcode project

+### Gotchas:
+- Ensure that the Localizable.strings file exists in the root directory of your repository or adjust the path accordingly.

 ### Todo:
 - Add badge for platforms: WatchOS, iOS, VisionOS, MacOS